hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 date: "Aug 11th, 2021"
 ---

-Approximate time: 80 minutes
+Approximate time:

 **Link to issue describing the modifications to be made:** https://github.com/hbctraining/Intro-to-ChIPseq-flipped/issues/12

 ## Learning Objectives

+* Learn how to visualize ChIP-seq data using `deeptools`
-* Visualizing enrichment patterns at particular locations in the genome
+* Learn how to interpret the profile plots and analyze the enrichment patterns at particular locations in the genome

 ## Profile plots